-Consumers react to opportunities.
-So, given that free trade allows them more alternative goods, i.
-How come that foreign goods shape consumer choices?.
+Abstract- Consumers react to opportunities.
+So, given that free trade allows them more alternative goods, ¿How come that foreign goods shape consumer choices?.
 Is it either because of its price, consumer's income, or their cultural beliefs?.
-How do it all influence business strategic 10 decisions in international markets?
-The aim of this paper is to analyze the microeconomic 11 relationship between utility maximization, and cultural values.
-In particular, its influence in 12 the consumer decisions framework as well as its role for shaping business strategic decisions 13 concerning international markets.
+How do it all influence business strategic decisions in international markets?
+The aim of this paper is to analyze the microeconomic relationship between utility maximization, and cultural values.
+In particular, its influence in the consumer decisions framework as well as its role for shaping business strategic decisions concerning international markets.

 The methodology is an inductive desk research.
-It begins with the theoretical background about consumer behavior and foreign good demand, as well 15 as cultural values impact on business strategy in foreign markets, to conclude that as incomes 16 rises and needs step up, consumers get involve in wider social interaction, such that it shapes 17 the boundaries of rationality which make cultural values part of the marginal utility of income.
-18 hile the utility maximization the oryconsiders consumers as efficient decision makers, other theories explain their behavior with the influence of psychological and neo economics variables, aimed to a "better off" second best decisions status, instead of a pure maximization purpose.
+It begins with the theoretical background about consumer behavior and foreign good demand, as well as cultural values impact on business strategy in foreign markets, to conclude that as incomes rises and needs step up, consumers get involve in wider social interaction, such that it shapes the boundaries of rationality which make cultural values part of the marginal utility of income.
+The implication for the strategic management decisions in international markets is to set the income segment, which make the most of expected profit abroad.

-Index terms- consumer decisions, cultural values, preferences, utility maximization, imported goods, strategic management.
+Keywords: consumer decisions, cultural values, preferences, utility maximization, imported goods, strategic management.

-1 Introduction
+Introduction

-The main stream theoretical microeconomics frame worker quires to keep qualitative variables as given (tastes and culture), in order to understand the influence of quantitative variables (Price and income), in consumer decisions and utility maximization.
+hile the utility maximization the oryconsiders consumers as efficient decision makers, other theories explain their behavior with the influence of psychological and neo economics variables, aimed to a "better off" second best decisions status, instead of a pure maximization purpose.
+The main stream theoretical microeconomics frame worker guires to keep qualitative variables as given (tastes and culture), in order to understand the influence of quantitative variables (Price and income), in consumer decisions and utility maximization.
 Besides, given a predictable time span starting from early consumptions stages, moving forward to those one at the retirement age from the labor force, permanent income set a life cycle pattern of expenditure behavior.
-Modigliani and Brumberg (1954).
+Modigliani Brumberg (1954).

-On the other side, the "better off" status, is focus on both qualitative and subjective variables, (consumer mood, tastes, cultural variables, perceptions, intuition, Self esteem), deeply connected with psychology, and lately with the Neuro economics field and the implications for consumer behavior of brain reactions, assuming all those structural variables which provide a sense of inclusiveness and identity with in society (tradition, social mobility, status, engagement and the like) as given.
+On the other side, the "better off" status, is focus on both qualitative and subjective variables, (consumer mood, tastes, cultural variables, perceptions, deeply connected Self esteem), psychology, and lately with the Neuro economics field and the implications for consumer behavior of brain reactions, assuming all those structural variables which provide a sense of inclusiveness and identity with in society (tradition, social mobility, status, engagement and the like) as given.
 Marim (2016).

 Moreover, behavioral economics suggest that consumers don't always follow the expected path, about rationality as anticipated by the economic theory.
 (Thaler, 2015).
-This bias may be explained by the nature of the rationality assumptions, which seem to be restrictive to a specific setting about the influence of qualitative variables (tastes), but also because of the unexpected nature of human behavior. ??Brook (2012).
+This bias may be explained by the nature of the rationality assumptions, which seem to be restrictive to a specific setting about the influence of qualitative variables (tastes), but also because of the unexpected nature of human behavior.
+(Brook (2012).